cs-uob/COMS20012/docs/labs/Lab9.md

 7. To use pmap, you have to know the process ID of the process you are interested in.
 Thus, first run `ps auxw` to see a list of all processes; then, pick an interesting one, such as a browser.
 You can also use your memory-user program in this case (indeed, you can even have that program call getpid() and print out its PID for your convenience).

-8. Now run pmap on some of these processes, using various flags (like -X) to reveal many details about the process.
+8. Now run pmap on some of these processes, using various flags (like -x or -X) to reveal many details about the process.
 What do you see?
 How many different entities make up a modern address space, as opposed to our simple conception of code/stack/heap?

 9. Finally, let us run pmap on your "memory-user" program, with different amounts of used memory.
 What do you see here?
 Does the output from pmap match your expectations?